elixir-luxembourg/daisy/DEPLOYMENT.md

 # Migration
 ## DAISY 1.6.0 to 1.7.0
  * Due to the change of Celery to 5.X, you must update Celery service definitions (please take a look on Celery section in this document).
 Luckily this is only a small change - it's just the order of parameters that has changed.
+ * Python version was migrated from 3.6 to 3.10 - new python and pip version need to be installed (see section **Base** of deployment instructions)